Skip To Main Content

 Key facts

-About 3% of people worldwide are living with CRSwNP
+About 3% of people worldwide are living with CRSwNP13

-It's more prevalent in adults and more uncommon in children.
+It's more prevalent in adults and more uncommon in children.4

-Many people living with CRSwNP have other conditions like asthma and allergies (comorbidities)
+Many people living with CRSwNP have other conditions like asthma and allergies (comorbidities)1

 The link between Type 2 inflammation and CRSwNP

-Inflammation is your body's natural response to injury, illness, or something that doesn't belong in your body, like a virus.
+Inflammation is your body's natural response to injury, illness, or something that doesn't belong in your body, like a virus.5

-Type 2 inflammation, which may be causing your nasal polyps and other symptoms of CRSwNP, often starts with a 'trigger' such as infection, allergy, or irritant that can cuase your nasal passages and sinuses to swell and thicken.
+Type 2 inflammation, which may be causing your nasal polyps and other symptoms of CRSwNP, often starts with a 'trigger' such as infection, allergy, or irritant that can cause your nasal passages and sinuses to swell and thicken.
 Even when this trigger goes away, Type 2 inflammation may persist.
-Your body keeps trying to fight it, which eventually causes damage.
+Your body keeps trying to fight it, which eventually causes damage.6

 Type 2 inflammation may cause your nasal polyps and the other symptoms of CRSwNP.

-By treating a cause of the condition, many symptoms can improve.
-If Type 2 inflammation is not addressed, your symptoms may return or get worse.
+By treating a cause of the condition, many symptoms can be reduced.
+If Type 2 inflammation is not addressed, your symptoms may return or get worse.5

 No one knows exactly why some people get CRSwNP.
-It's likely to be caused by a combination of different factors: genetic, environmental, and immune-related.
+It's likely to be caused by a combination of different factors: genetic, environmental, and immune-related.7

-CRSwNP is a chronic condition, so it may not go away on its own but needs ongoing care and management to keep it under control.
+CRSwNP is a chronic condition, so it may not go away on its own but needs ongoing care and management to keep it under control.6

 There are some conditions that can co-exist with CRSwNP.
-These are know as comorbidities.
-They may share common cuases, or be related to the way your immune responds to triggers.
+These are known as comorbidities.
+They may share common causes, or be related to the way your immunity responds to triggers.
 Asthma - the chronic inflammation in CRSwNP may make existing conditions like asthma worse.

-Nasal allergic reactions - When the nose's protective barrier breaks down in CRSwNP, it increase the chances of allergic reactions or infections.
+Nasal allergic reactions - When the nose's protective barrier breaks down in CRSwNP, it increase the chances of allergic reactions or infections.1

 Recognizing the symptoms of CRSwNP

-If you're living with CRSwNP, you'll probably have experienced symptoms like a constantly runny nose, nasal congestion, or even the loss of your sense of smell.
+If you're living with CRSwNP, you probably have experienced symptoms like a constantly runny nose, nasal congestion, or even the loss of your sense of smell.7

 Frequency and severity of symptoms can vary from person to person.
-As well as causing physical discomfort they can also have a big impact on your quality of life, mental health and well-being.
+As well as causing physical discomfort they can also have a big impact on your quality of life, mental health and well-being.10

 Blocked nose (nasal congestion)